ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 -   **Supported authenticators:** ForgeRock Authenticator can function as a primary or secondary authenticator (or both).

-    - When ForgeRock is a **Primary** authenticator, it can work alongside or instead of Octopus Authenticator.
+    - **When ForgeRock is a Primary authenticator**, it can work alongside or instead of Octopus Authenticator.
 If both methods are enabled, users will be able to choose the authenticator they prefer.

-    - When ForgeRock is a **Secondary** authenticator, users first authenticate with another authentication method (not ForgeRock).
+    - **When ForgeRock is a Secondary authenticator**, users first authenticate with another authentication method (not ForgeRock).
 Then, information is sent to ForgeRock for additional authentication.
 Information that is sent includes user agent, Source IP and the authentication that was used for the primary authenticator.

 -   **OTP settings:** To enhance authentication capabilities, Secret Double Octopus provides the option of issuing a one-time password for login.
 You can enable either or both of these OTP options: